ONSdigital/dp/training/unit-testing/go-lang/README.md

 - [GoConvey explanation](https://github.com/smartystreets/goconvey/wiki/Execution-order)

 #### Assertions
-When comparing objects in your tests you can use [GoConvey's Assertions](/assertions/README.md), however when comparing complex `structs` such as `errors` can be troublesome.
+When comparing objects in your tests you can use [GoConvey's Assertions](/assertions/README.md).
+Often we need to compare the built-in `error` type, or `structs`, however `error`s are a built-in type, but under the hood represent an interface to allow users to create their own errors - this can make it harder to test as you may want to check the 'stringified' error value, or if you have made a custom error which contains other functions or values, you would need to type cast the error to your custom error.

+Note
+- Casting may not be that accurate in certain situations, and Go will not notify you of this.
+Also be aware of casting from a larger to a smaller data type, or from a signed to unsigned.
+- Also, be cautious of casting large objects, as Go actually takes a copy of the object(s).

 By default, to compare `structs` GoConvey uses [DeepEqual](https://golang.org/pkg/reflect/#DeepEqual), however this isn't always that accurate, and it can be resource intensive.